 Lola and the rest of the staff are very kind people and ready to help you in everything.
 Even though we only stayed two days we really appreciated the little details, whether it was making sure we had enough water in the room or offering us ice cream after lunch.

 When we arrived they came to pick us up with a golf cart and they always accompanied us to the bikini beach to guarantee us the sunbeds.
 As I said before they can organize for you all the excursions you want including a visit to a resort.

 The prices are in line with those of the other high-end hotels on the island, but if you have come to Maafushi to savor the different life of the local islands in Maldives, then here you will find the perfect compromise between local life and comfort.

-At this stage you will have understood that Maafushi had a slightly bitter sweet taste for me.
-Surely not a place to avoid but definitely to be combined with a visit to another local island and possibly a couple of days in a resort.
+At this stage you will have understood that Maafushi had a slightly bitter sweet taste for me, but it was a great place to start a Maldives adventure.

 Enjoy your dream!